jarviscanada/jarvis_data_eng_EkeneAnonyai/springboot/README.md

 logic of the application.

 Some other technologies used in this app were:
-- Apache Tomcat for the webapplet that maps REST requests to Java controller classes
+- Apache Tomcat for the webservlet that maps REST requests to Java controller classes
 - PSQL for storing quote and trader account/profile/portfolio information
 - JDBC for interacting with PSQL
 - Swagger to implement the web service that connects our API to a front end